 Your social media strategy is how you plan to publish content to achieve the best impact and engagement for your target customers.
 Your strategy will include your blog and your social media, considering aspects like:

 - What kind of content will I create to promote it?
-(This includes blog posts, text statuses, text images, lifestyle and styled images, Boomerangs and videos)
+(This includes blog posts, text statuses, text images, lifestyle and styled images, Reels and videos)

 - What kind of images do I need to create?
-(Will it be a standard product image, a lifestyle image, a styled image, a video or a Boomerang?)
+(Will it be a standard product image, a lifestyle image, a styled image, a video or a Reel?)

 - When will I publish it?
 (When are your followers most engaged?
 Can I publish different versions of the same content?)